megmuni/ABM-NM-optimization/README.md

 ### Setup

-1. Update the Sensitivity Analysis.xslx file with your parameters
+1. Double check the `parameters.xslx` file for your parameters
 2. Update the `ABM_optimize.py` file as needed.
    a. sam: vector of parameters you are optimizing
    b.
-Your ABM specifications in the subprocess.call
+Your ABM run specifications in the subprocess.call
    c.
 Y: stores each term of your objective function (i.e. error function), which includes the variables you are interested in and experimental values
    i.
 Currently, this is a sum of square errors ii.
 Because of the stochasticity of the ABM, currently, each parameter set is executed 3 times and averaged